Playing Music in a Commercial Setting: Licensing, & Legality

 Before you start buying licenses for music, it is important to understand your options in this area.
 The law makes certain exceptions for using some kinds of music, but many people find it beneficial to go through a company (either a PRO or a music service) to get licenses.

-• Synch license: This license allows you to play music accompanied by something visual (like a video or photos).
+This license allows you to play music accompanied by something visual (like a video or photos).
+With this license, you can synchronize the video to the music.

-• Public performance: This license allows you to play a protected piece of music live in a public place.
+This license allows you to play a protected piece of music live in a public place.
+You need a license like this when music is played for a group of people who congregate in one space who aren’t related or friends.

-• Theatrical license: This covers the right to use a song in a live performance, including in a cover band, a staged musical, or a similar performance.
+This covers the right to use a song in a live performance such as a play, musical, opera, or dance.

 friends together at table